shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 	3. exception tells operating system
 		1. opearting system usually :
 		2. exception --> signal --> given to process (default action: crash; but can be modified)

+How does the OS flip the mode?
+!Syscall -- this is why jal and syscall are different. syscall changes mode.

+Syscall tells the processor that the next instruction is OS code (allows us to run priv. instr) Thus, when we return we must flip the mode bit once again (kernel space --> user space)